BenjaminSauder/EdgeFlow/README.md

 **Tension:** Controls the strengh of offset
-**Edge Distance:** Force the path search between the selected points to ignore actual edge lenghts, so only topological distance is used
+**Topology Distance:** Force the path search to ignore actual edge lenghts, so only topological distance is used

 ## How Set Flow works